gregmeyer/ai-app-bootstrap/README.md

 - **🏗️ Scalable Architecture**: Start simple, scale as you grow
 - **🔧 Production Ready**: Includes testing, validation, security, and deployment patterns
 - **📚 Comprehensive Guides**: Step-by-step instructions for every development phase
-- **🤖 AI Agent Friendly**: Designed to work seamlessly with AI development assistants
+- **🤖 AI Agent Compatible**: Works seamlessly with Claude, Gemini, OpenAI, Cursor, and many other AI development assistants

 ## 🎯 Who Is This For?

-- **👨‍💻 Developers** building AI-powered applications
+- **👨‍💻 Developers** building custom AI-powered applications from scratch
 - **🚀 Startups** needing to move fast with AI features
-- **🏢 Enterprises** looking for proven AI development patterns
+- **🏢 Small to Medium Businesses** wanting custom solutions (not WordPress plugins)
 - **🎓 Students** learning AI application development
 - **🔬 Researchers** prototyping AI systems
 - **🤖 AI Agents** helping users build applications

+**Perfect for**: Building custom applications and deploying to platforms like DigitalOcean, AWS, or Heroku **Not ideal for**: Adding AI features to existing frameworks like WordPress, Shopify, or Wix

 ## 🏗️ What's Included